black-hole-group/gpumonty/docs/_build/html/_sources/index.rst.txt

 Getting Started
 ---------------

-For a quick tutorial, system requirements, and build instructions, please refer to the **README** file in the GitHub repository.
-It contains the necessary steps to compile the code and run initial simulations.
+For a quick tutorial, system requirements, and build instructions, please refer to the **README** file in the GitHub repository or the `Quick Start <quick_start.html>`_ documentation section.

 Technical API Reference
 -----------------------

-This documentation site is provided as a reference for the **function specifics** only.
-It details the internal logic of the CUDA kernels, functions, and memory management structures.

 * Use the sidebar to explore the specific modules.

+We welcome comments, questions, and contributions!
+Please feel free to open issues or pull requests on the GitHub repository. email for contact: pedronaethemotta@usp.br

 **Developed by**: Pedro Naethe Motta